toddledev/documentation/docs/11-formulas/01-overview/index.md

 image of formula editor, full-screen of map formula?
 :::

-The formula editor appears when editing formulas and wherever you see an `fx` button in the toddle interface:
+The formula editor appears when editing formulas and wherever you see an `fx` button in the Nordcraft interface:
 - In the [attributes panel](/the-editor/element-panel#attributes-tab) when binding values
 - In the [Show](/formulas/show-hide-formula) and [Repeat](/formulas/repeat-formula) sections
 - In the [style variables](/styling/conditional-styles#style-variables) panel